-The exhibition sets out to raise questions on subtlety in artistic practices within countries that develop low intensity democracies and invites artists to research methodologies of survival in the context of (self)censorship.
+The exhibition sets out to raise questions on subtlety in artistic practices within hybrid regimes and invites artists to research methodologies of survival in the context of (self–)censorship.

 “Survival Kit” can be perceived as an attempt to establish a certain framework that may or may not be mandatory for contemporary art to function in the future of censorship to come.
 By collaborating for six months, five Turkish and five Russian artists researched different methodologies, such as camouflage and irony, to create works that are both united by the idea of “subtle art” yet divided by their specific subjects & practices.